combogenomics/ductape_vs_opm/README.md

 The dataset from *Z. mobilis* ZM4 is used to understand wether DuctApe and opm can come to similar biological conclusions.

-From the zmobilis command line:
+From the zmobilis folder:

+* ./prepare

 Open [RStudio](http://www.rstudio.com/) or enter the R prompt

 * source('opm.R')

-From the command line
+Again from the command line

-* ./prepare

 * ./compare